 So an example for the first session would be as follows.

 "So here's what I think we've agreed on.
 We're going to do a progressive muscle relaxation.
 I'll check in with you and ask you how you feel after the induction, and then I'll wake you up and the session will be over.
 We'll have some quiet time until you're ready to talk, and then we'll discuss how it felt for you and how you liked it.
 If you're uncomfortable at any point, please let me know and we can pause or end the session as is comfortable for you.
+If you have giggles or moments of nervousness as you relax, don't worry, it's perfectly normal and part of relaxing deeper.
 Is there anything you want to change or talk about more?"

 The process of producing a hypnotic trance is called an induction.